 - Using ephemeral port client issues a passive open.
 This step must be done by the client, not the server because the client wants to transform the file.

 - Using the PORT command client sends this port number to the server.

 - When the server receives this port number from the client, it issues active open using well-known port 20.

 Both the client and the server, which runs on two different systems, must be communicated for transforming data.
-For communication, it uses two approaches to, i.e. communication over control connection and communication over a data connection.
+For communication, it uses two approaches, i.e. communication over control connection and communication over a data connection.

 - Communication over the control connection